chgloor/pedsim/ecosystem/2dvis/README.md

 _2dvis_ is built on _Qt_.
 If you want to use all the features (especially charts), you need _Qt 5.7_ or above.
-It should be possible to compile it using an oder version.
+It should be possible to compile it using an older version.
 However, you will not see the metrics charts in _2dvis_ then.
 See documenation for compiling on [Linux](@ref linux) and [Windows](@ref windows).